 Bar 340 L.H.
-In GE (\rightarrow FE \rightarrow EE) the note F at the beginning of the bar was mistakenly included into the solo part.
+The small note F, beginning the reduction of the orchestral Tutti, is written in A at the beginning of the bar below the f ending the solo part.
+In $GE (\rightarrow FE \rightarrow EE)$ this note was mistakenly included into the solo part.